Union Course: Background

 and the Forschback Inn) were built in the area to accommodate the racing crowds.

 In the 1823 match set up by John Cox Stevens, American Eclipse (representing the North) raced Henry (representing the South).
 Eclipse won the best-of-three heats competition.
 60,000 spectators watched.

 In the 1830s, likely 1837, the Union Course became the first racecourse in America to have beveled turns, turned up on the outside, thus increasing speed on the course.

 The popularity of match races at Union Course gradually declined; after 1851, trotting races became the main attraction.
 Sold in 1872, by 1888 the course was subdivided into building lots for new housing.
-Union Turnpike, an important thoroughfare running through eastern Queens, is named after Union Course.